Skip to main content

 Use a context manager

 A context manager is an object that manages resources such as files, network connections, and database connections.
-It provides a way to allocate resources and release them automatically when they are no longer needed, ensuring proper cleanup and preventing resource leaks even in the case of error conditions.
+It provides a way to allocate resources and release them automatically when they are no longer needed, ensuring proper cleanup and preventing resource leaks even when errors occur.

 As an example, consider reading data from a file.
 A naive approach might look like this: